Kentucky Department of Education: Superintendent of Public Instruction

-The 1838 law that established the Kentucky Board of Education also called for the governor to appoint a superintendent of public instruction to serve for a two-years term.
+The 1838 law that established the Kentucky Board of Education also called for the governor to appoint a superintendent of public instruction to serve for a two-year term.
 Upon the ratification of the 1850 Kentucky constitution, the superintendent was made a constitutional officer elected to a four-year term.
-When the 1891 Kentucky constitution was ratified, like other constitutional officers, the superintendent was limited to nonconsecutive one terms.
-With the passage of KERA in 1990, all of the superintendent's duties and authorities were delegated to a newly created position known as the Commissioner of Education.
-Finally, in 1992 the office was formally abolished by a constitutional amendment.
+When the 1891 Kentucky constitution was ratified, like other constitutional officers, the superintendent was limited to serve only nonconsecutive, four-year terms.
+With the passage of KERA in 1990, nearly all of the superintendent's duties and authority were delegated to a newly created position known as the Commissioner of Education.
+Finally, in 1992 the office was formally abolished by a constitutional amendment passed by ballot referendum.

-Notable superintendents include Joseph J. Bullock, Benjamin Bosworth Smith, Robert Jefferson Breckenridge, John Grant Crabbe, Robert R. Martin, and James B. Graham.
+Notable superintendents included Joseph J. Bullock, Benjamin Bosworth Smith, Robert Jefferson Breckenridge, John Grant Crabbe, Robert R. Martin, and James B. Graham.

 Commissioner of Education

 Following the transfer of authority and eventual abolishment of the office of Superintendent of Public Instruction, the Kentucky Commissioner of Education was made the chief state school officer.
 Until 2023, the Kentucky Board of Education directly appointed the commissioner typically following a search and interview process.
 With the passage of Senate Bill 107 during the 2023 Kentucky General Assembly, the commissioner would require the recommendation of the KBE as well as confirmation by the Kentucky Senate.

-The current Commissioner of Education is Dr. Robbie Fletcher.
+The current commissioner is Dr. Robbie Fletcher.